OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/export-appliance/linux-debian-jessie/export-appliance-debian-jessie.md

-# VirtualBox / Windows 10 Host / Export Linux Debian Jessie VM Appliance #
+# VirtualBox / Windows Host / Export Linux Debian Jessie VM Appliance #

+This documentation was created for Windows 10 and VirtualBox 6.0.4 but should be similar for Windows 11 and newer versions of VitualBox.

 Once a VM has been created, it can be exported as an "appliance", which is a self-contained VM file that can be imported into VirtualBox running on another computer.
 This is useful when a standard environment needs to be used on multiple computers, for example:

 *   software development VM - will install software necessary for development, such as compilers and integrated development environments
 *   software build/testing VM - may build software and test in multiple configurations
 *   operational system VM - production system for operations

 To export a Linux Debian Jessie appliance, first make sure that the VM is stopped.
 Then select the ***VirtualBox Manager / Tools***.